Language selection

 • Enhances Arctic sovereignty and security through improved safety, reliability, and resilience of the Northwest Territories and Yukon transportation systems in the face of climate change and extreme weather.

-• Generates new tourism potential, creating a scenic loop through the Yukon with the Dempster Highway.
+• Generates new tourism potential by creating a scenic driving loop through the Northwest Territories Yukon in combination with the Dempster Highway.

-• Supports mineral and resource exploration activity in the Dehcho, Sahtu and Beaufort Delta regions.
+• Supports mineral and resource exploration and development activity in the Dehcho, Sahtu and Beaufort Delta regions.

 • Potential to enhance connectivity between National Defence locations and facilities in the North.